An Overview of WIT

 }

 As this example shows, import and export apply at the interface level, not the package level.
 You can import one interface defined in a package, while exporting another interface defined in the same package.
-Packages group definitions; they don't represent behaviour.
+A package groups definitions together; it doesn't describe a coherent set of behaviours.

 Inline interfaces